uTensor/uTensor/src/uTensor/README.md

 ### Memory Allocator Interfaces

+Probably the **two most important concepts in uTensor** are those of the Memory Allocators and `Handles`

+From the name classes that extend the `AllocatorInterface` can do really anything a normal memory manager can, such as allocating and deallocating raw data and querying the amount of space left.
+However, they way this differs from standard implementations is the uTensor notion of `Handles` and how they allow the allocator to do things not normally permitted in systems without virtual memory.

+In uTensor, `Handle`s are basically unique (non-copyable) pointer-like proxy reference **bound** to some allocated region in the memory manager.
+Under the hood, this is just a void pointer, but the user cannot access it directly.
+Instead, you must you must dereference the `Handle` object to get access to the underlying pointer to data (automatically a double dereference).
+This is important because the memory manger keeps track of `Handle`s internally and can move the underlying data blocks around without breaking the user code!
+Making the `Handle`s non-copyable means the memory manager only needs to record one instance per bound region which saves a good chunk of space and speeds up the query.
+Likewise in user-land, if `Handles` are passed around by reference then if the Allocator moved the underlying data, all user-land references effectively get *notified*.

+The most important part about handles:
+`Handle`s bound to an allocated region in a memory manager are guaranteed to be valid until expressly unbound.
+In other words the allocator is **not-allowed** to deallocate a bound region, but it is allowed to move it around as long as it updates the associated `Handle`.
+We eventually plan on adding a `Scheduler` which has the ability to move around bound data in the memory allocator given some memory optimal *plan*, and the `Handle`s let us do that as well as minimize fragmentation without breaking user-space coherency.

 ### TensorInterface and the tensor lifecycle
 ### Tensors, just Handles bound to objects implementing TensorInteface
 ### TensorMap